 - The control of the data plane has been abstracted and standardized, allowing for network and application evolution without the need for upgrades of network devices.

-The table below provides a brief comparison of some of the key points of SDN and NFV.
+The table below provides a brief comparison of some of the key points:

 |Reason for Being||Separation of control and data, centralization of control and programmability of network||Relocation of network functions from dedicated appliances to generic servers|